 Once harvested, many pumpkins benefit from being set outside in the sun to cure for a week.
 Afterward, store them in a dry area that is around 50 degrees.
 Also, be sure to clean up all your vines once the pumpkins have been harvested to reduce the chances of any disease getting into the soil.

 Common Pests and Other Problems for Pumpkins

 Squash borers are moth larvae, and they are especially damaging to squash and pumpkin plants.
-These insects dig into the stem of the plant and either harm or kill the vegetable.
+These insects dig into the stem of the plant and either harm or kill the pumpkins.
 It's difficult to spot these pests before the plant begins to wilt, and the larvae are already inside.
 They can be cut out, but it may kill the plant.
-Choose varieties that are resistant to this pest and that will grow well in the climate of the area.
+Choose cultivars that are resistant to this pest and that will grow well in your climate.
 Also, once plants in the garden have had a problem with these insects, be sure to do a thorough cleanup to reduce their numbers for the following season.

 Common Diseases for Pumpkins

 Since pumpkins sit directly on the ground, they can have some moisture-related problems.
-Some gardeners like to put a piece of cardboard underneath the vegetable to help reduce direct contact with the soil.
+Some gardeners like to put a piece of cardboard underneath pumpkins to help reduce direct contact with the soil.
 This helps reduce moisture and prevents the pumpkin from getting full of mud and dirt as well.

 Downy mildew is one of the issues that pumpkins can face.
 Look for oddly shaped yellow lesions on the leaves of the plant and check leaf undersides for fuzz.
 Try to detect this problem early and treat with a fungicide to eliminate it if it is found.
 Powdery mildew can sometimes develop as well, and it can also be eliminated with fungicide.
 It looks like white powder on the leaves of the plant.